-A WARNING: Ensure that the roof structure supports are strong enough to support the weight of the unit and any accessories.
-Failure to do this can result in personal injury or death due to structural failure and can seriously damage the unit and the building.
+Ensure that the roof structure supports are strong enough to support the weight of the unit and any accessories.
+Failure to follow these instruction could result in death, or serious injury and or property damage or equipment damage.

-The following warning complies with State of California law, Proposition 65.
+The following warning complies with State of California law, Proposition 65: